 A Look Inside The 2019 Polaris Ranger XP 1000

-Perhaps it’s just fun and casual banter, but when riders hate on the 2019 Polaris Ranger XP 1000, they are either jealous, or completely ignore the facts.
-Some say that the XP 1000 is slow.
-Slow?
-Compared to what.
+Perhaps it’s just fun and casual banter, but when riders hate on the 2019 Polaris Ranger XP 1000, we assume that they're either jealous, or completely ignorant to the facts.
+Some say that the 2019 XP 1000 Ranger is slow.
+But slow is a relative term.
+Is it slow compared to a tractor?
+Or how about slow like a riding lawn mower?.
 Sure, compared to an f-15 fighter jet, the 2019 Polaris Ranger XP 1000 is slow.
-But when you juxtapose it with, say, the Ranger 900, the XP 1000’s true colors begin to shine.
-And if you factor in performance mode -- excluding possible clutch/tune kits or turbo options -- the 2019 Polaris Ranger XP 1000 can run circles around its 900 kid brother.
-We’ve seen machines cruising up slight inclines -- loaded down with sprayer tanks, coolers, front and rear glass windows, and front and rear bumpers -- maintain steady speeds in excess of 67MPH.
-With a full-cab up a steeper incline you’re looking at around 55MPH.
+But when you juxtapose this machine with, say, the Ranger 900, Ranger 800, or Ranger 570, the 2019 Ranger XP 1000’s true colors begin to shine through.
+And if you factor in performance mode -- excluding possible clutch / tune kits and turbo options -- the 2019 Polaris Ranger XP 1000 can run circles around its 900, 800, and 570 kid brothers.
+We’ve seen machines cruising up slight inclines -- loaded down with sprayer tanks, coolers, front and rear glass windshields, and front and rear bumpers -- maintain steady speeds in excess of 67MPH.
+With a loaded down 2019 Polaris Ranger XP 1000 Crew up a similarly seep incline, you’re looking at top speed of around 55MPH.
 In the same situation, the Polaris Ranger 900 would struggle to hit the high 40s.

 For a lot of riders, the 55-watt low beams, 60-watt high beams, and LED tail lights that come stock on the 2019 Polaris Ranger XP 1000 just don’t cut it.
 Some say that they’re too bouncy to see anything, while others say that they are pointed too high.
 Although this might be perfect for hunting coons, it is less than optimal for night driving.

-When it comes to reverse lights on your 2019 1000 XP, there are a few options.
-One is a fully automatic Plug & Play system, and another is a fully automatic system with the option to kick it on at any time you would want.
-Buying a complete kit is much easier to install than trying to figure out how to wire up a light and figure out what parts to use.
-But if you go the latter route, know that positive power is keyed constant power and ground is 9v constant with 13.5 when actuated in reverse.
-If you use factory wiring make sure to use a relay, otherwise your lights won’t get enough power.
+When it comes to reverse lights on your 2019 1000 XP Ranger, there are a few options.
+One is a fully automatic Plug & Play system, and another is a fully automatic system with the option form manual controls.
+Buying a complete kit is much easier to install than trying to figure out how to wire up a light and figure out what parts to use for mounting.
+But if you go the latter route, remember that positive power is keyed constant power, and ground is 9v constant with 13.5v when actuated in reverse.
+If you use factory wiring, make sure to use a relay, otherwise your lights may not get enough power.

-Most Ranger 1000 XP owners start out by upgrading their tires and wheels first as well as installing audio and lighting mods.
-If you went with the camo color scheme on your XP 1000, spring for the camouflage roof.
-The black top over the camo body just doesn’t hack it, the camo roof looks 100 times better!
+Most Ranger 1000 XP owners start out by upgrading their tires and wheels first, and then move on to audio and lighting mods.
+If you went with the cammo color scheme on your XP 1000, spring for the camouflage roof, you won't regret it.
+The black top over the cammo body just doesn’t hack it, and the camouflage roof looks 100 times better!

-The Pro Box roof isn’t a bad option either, as it comes with a stereo, lights, and a roof all in one.
-If you look at buying each component individually, you’re looking at around $1,800.
-For the bed, an aftermarket tool box is perfect for those who use their machines for work.
-The diamond plated 60” chest type from Tractor Supply works well, and so too does the cross bed Aluminum tool boxes from Lowes on internet.
-Alternatively, some tool boxes made for the Toyota Tacoma fit well, and Dee Zee tool boxes can also work for the s10 or Ranger.
+The Pro Box roof for the 2019 Polaris Ranger XP 1000 isn’t a bad option either, as it comes with a stereo, lights, and a roof all in one.
+If you look at buying each component individually, you’re looking at over $1,800.
+For the bed, an aftermarket tool box is the perfect accessory for those who use their machines to work or perform chores.
+The diamond plated 60” chest type from Tractor Supply works well, and so too do the cross bed Aluminum tool boxes from Lowe.
+Alternatively, some tool boxes made for the Toyota Tacoma fit well, and Dee Zee tool boxes can also work in the S10 or 2019 Polaris Ranger XP 1000.

 If you want to lift your rig, the 3” bracket lift from SuperATV is an easy option.
-Highlifter brackets are also ok, but doesn’t leave much down travel in the rear suspension.
-If bracket lifts aren’t for you, OutKast’s 3” full lift kit is enough to clear 33” tires, so depending on how big you want to go, this is definitely a viable option.
+Highlifter bracket lifts are also ok, but they don't leave much downward travel in the rear suspension.
+If bracket lifts aren’t for you, OutKast’s 3” full lift kit for the Polaris Ranger XP 1000 is enough to clear 33” tires, so depending on how big you want to go, this is definitely a viable option.

-Roofs, windshields, light bars, stereos, aluminum a-arm guards, rear windows, spare tire mounts, winches (3500lb), mufflers, rock lights, chase lights, turn signal kits, reverse lights, and a seemingly endless list of other aftermarket accessories are available as well, it all depends on what you need -- and, more importantly, your disposable income.
+Roofs, windshields, light bars, stereos, aluminum a-arm guards, rear windows, spare tire mounts, winches (3,500 Lb), mufflers, rock lights, chase lights, turn signal kits, reverse lights, and a seemingly endless list of other aftermarket accessories are available as well, it all depends on what you need -- and, more importantly, your discretionary income.